 The University of Connecticut was established in 1881 under the Morrill Land Grant Act.
-The school holds the distinction as being a land grant, a sea grant, and a space grant university.
-UConn is about an hour and one-half from Boston, although Hartford CT and Springfield MA are much closer to the school’s 4,000-acre campus in Storrs.
+The school holds the distinction of being a land grant, a sea-grant, and a space-grant university.
+UConn is about an hour and one-half from Boston, although Hartford CT, and Springfield MA are much closer to the school’s 4,000-acre campus in Storrs.

 Drexel University’s nursing research initiatives and efforts are performed through the College of Nursing & Health Professions (CNHP).
 Drexel University seeks to create research studies that find solutions that improve health care in every way possible.
 The National Institutes of Health (NIH) contributes nearly $1.2 million in research funds that are used to fund the school’s cutting-edge facilities.
 These include the Center for Family Intervention Science, the 11th Street Family Health Services Project, and the CNHP Specialty Clinical Laboratories, among others.
 The school’s mission is to improve health care through quality interdisciplinary in-depth research.